-In making executive compensation determinations, our compensation committee also considers the results of the non-binding, advisory stockholder votes on our executive compensation program.
-Our stockholders approved our executive compensation program with 99.9% of votes cast for the say-on-pay proposal at our 2023 Annual Meeting of Stockholders.
-Our compensation committee is mindful of our stockholders' endorsement of our compensation committee's past decisions and policies and has maintained its general approach to executive compensation for decisions made to date.
+In making executive compensation determinations, our compensation committee also considers the results of the most recent non-binding, advisory stockholder vote on our NEO compensation (the "Say-on-Pay proposal").
+At our 2024 Annual Meeting of Stockholders, our stockholders approved our NEO compensation with 99.5% of the votes cast in favor of the Say-on-Pay proposal.
+Our compensation committee is mindful of our stockholders' endorsement of our compensation committee's past decisions and our executive compensation program and policies and has maintained its general approach to executive compensation for decisions made to date.
 Our compensation committee will continue to consider the results from the say-on-pay vote regarding our executive compensation program.
+Following the Annual Meeting to which this proxy statement relates, our next Say-on-Pay proposal will be presented for consideration by our stockholders at our 2026 Annual Meeting of Stockholders.

-Elements of Our Fiscal Year 2024 Executive Compensation Program
+Elements of Our Fiscal Year 2025 Executive Compensation Program